SpaceVim/SpaceVim/docs/_posts/2018-01-01-SpaceVim-Newsletter-Never-lost-never-give-up.md

 ### Upcoming features

+we recommand to read the [roadmap](https://spacevim.org/roadmap/) of SpaceVim.
+Some noteworthy upcoming PRs are:

 ## Thanks

 Thank you contributors, sponsors, bug-reporters, supporters.
 Thank you [@wsdjeg](https://github.com/wsdjeg) for the awesome project and thank you [@syl20bnr](https://github.com/syl20bnr) for your foundational work.